 Most people would never consider eating baking chocolate since they only use it for cooking and they regard it as an ingredient for the preparation of the end product.
 Also, not many people like the bitter taste of baking chocolate, so they do not believe that baking chocolate would be appropriate for consumption.
-However, can you eat baking chocolate?
+But let’s see if can you eat baking chocolate.

 You can eat baking chocolate and you sometimes consume it but in a different form.
 For example, it is included in the final baked good you have prepared.
 This means that it is no harm to eat it, but you might not like the bitter taste.
 Baking chocolate contains 100% cocoa and no sugar.